Charles Henry Churchill: British Consul in Ottoman Syria

 Your first object would be to interest the Five Great Powers in your views and to get them to advocate your view with the Sultan upon the clear understanding that the Jews, if permitted to colonise any part of Syria and Palestine, should be under the protection of the Great Powers, that they should have the internal regulation of their own affairs, that they should be exempt from military sendee (except on their own account as a measure of defence against the incursions of the Bedouin Arabs), and that they should only be called upon to pay a tribute to the Porte on the usual mode of taxation.

-I humbly venture to give my opinion upon a subject, which no doubt has already occupied your though t— and the bare mention of which, I know, makes every Jewish heart vibrate.
+I humbly venture to give my opinion upon a subject, which no doubt has already occupied your thought — and the bare mention of which, I know, makes every Jewish heart vibrate.
 The only question is — when and how.

 The blessing of the Most High must be invoked on the endeavour.
 Political events seem to warrant the conclusion that the hour is nigh at hand when the Jewish people may justly and with every reasonable prospect of success put their hands to the glorious work of National Regeneration.

 If you think otherwise I shall bend at once to your decision, only begging you to appreciate my motive, which is simply an ardent desire for the welfare and prosperity of a people to whom we all owe our possession of those blessed truths which direct our minds with unerring faith to the enjoyment of another and better world.

 On 15 August 1842, he delivered the formal "Proposal of Colonel Churchill" to Montefiore – extract below:

 Human efforts preceded by prayer and undertaken in faith the whole history of your nation shows to be almost invariably blessed.
 If such then be your conviction it remains for you to consider whether you may not in all humility, but with earnest sincerity and confiding hope direct your most strenuous attention towards the land of your Fathers with the view of doing all in your power to ameliorate the conditions of your brethren now residing there and with heartfelt aspiration of being approved by Almighty God whilst you endeavour as much as in you lies to render that Land once more a refuge and resting-place to such of your brethren scattered throughout the world as may resort to it.

 Hundreds and thousands of your countrymen would strain every effort to accomplish the means of living amidst those scenes rendered sacred by ancient recollections, and which they regard with final affection, but the dread of the insecurity of life and property which has rested so long upon the soil of "Judea" has hitherto been a bar to the accomplishment of their natural desire.